-Find in Trace dialog box
+Find in Trace dialog box (in the C-SPY Simulator)

 The Find in Trace dialog box is available by clicking the Find button on the Trace window toolbar or by choosing Edit>Find and Replace>Find.

 Note that the Edit>Find and Replace>Find command is context-dependent.
 It displays the Find in Trace dialog box if the Trace window is the current window or the Find dialog box if the editor window is the current window.